“It depends who is doing what”, I would say.

 CONCLUSION

-You can honestly find your personal answer considering your position in relation to all the factors mentioned, thence you can see what to expect.
 You should also be aware that your school level of English might be slightly different from your real ability to use the language, especially the spoken language.

-This is exactly what AEL stands for: becoming capable to use your language cognition and personal talents to improve your communication and language skills and transfer your bag of academic knowledge into a learning environment that will facilitate your language improvement and your own personal development.
+- helping to transfer your bag of academic knowledge into a learning environment that will not only facilitate your language improvement but also nourish your personal development.

 I have witnessed learners who have repeatedly come to AEL for two or three summers and learnt to speak English, becoming fluent and capable to communicate with confidence just being in short stay courses.
 One of the learners is Linda who wrote a clear report of her experience on our website in her feedback: she came for five summers in a row for 2 or 3 weeks each summer, starting from the very shallow end of the curve up to a good capability to speak and hold a conversation with a native speaker.